haskell-game-programming/haskell-game-programming.github.io/SDL/SDL » SDL1 » Graphics.md

 ## The video surface

-In the first chapter, we saw that the video surface needs to be initialized, and that we can then start drawing or pasting other surfaces on it.
+In the first chapter we saw that the video surface needs to be initialized, and that we can then start drawing or pasting other surfaces on it.
 The following program creates a window, obtains its surface, and repeatedly paints it green.